Table of Contents

 }

-The Mongodb connector uses the pymongo package to connect to an Atlas Search index.
+The MongoDB Connector uses pymongo to connect to an Atlas Search index.

-The included IMDB Movie Samples SearchProvider is configured to search the sample_mflix collection, movies sample table.
+The included IMDB Movie Samples SearchProvider searches the sample_mflix.movies collection.

 {